 This sailing movie is based on the true story of a group of college-age boys in the 1960s who spend a semester on a tall ship in the Ocean Academy sailing halfway around the world.

 The movie stars Jeff Bridges as the old salt captain whose job is to build the character of these boys.
-Some sent to him for discipline, some an escape, and various other reasons.
+Some were sent to him for discipline, some an escape, and various other reasons.

 We follow the young men as they come together as a crew and ultimately face a terrible unpredicted storm on the sea.

 WHY YOU SHOULD WATCH: Sailors will love the nostalgia that comes with a tall ship as the primary setting for the film.
-More than that, this is a story about a group of misfits coming together to achieve a goal that bonds them for life.
+More than that, this story is about a group of misfits coming together to achieve a goal that bonds them for life.